foospidy/DbDat/README.md

 - YELLOW - items needing review.
 - ORANGE - checks that failed to execute properly.
 - GRAY - items that may not be applicable to the version of the database being assessed.
-- GREEN - itesm that passed
+- GREEN - items that passed

 ## Dependencies